 Beef Pasties.
 I made a mistake with these because it took me a while to realise that they started off frozen, so I had them out of the freezer for a bit during which time the pastry got a bit soggy.
 So they didn’t look the nicest thing when they came out of the oven but they tasted very good with mashed potatoes and gravy and I bet they’d be great with chips.
 I would have preferred a slightly higher filling to pastry ratio but I enjoyed them.

 Sausage rolls.
 These were quite nice but very small and again quite heavy on pastry (not necessarily a bad thing).
 I enjoyed them but there is another well known vegan sausage roll that I prefer.

 Chicken tikka pieces.
-These are not the type of thing I would normally buy but they did come in very handy for a quick meal with pilau rice and spinach curry.
+These are not the type of thing I would normally buy but they did come in very handy for a quick meal with pilau rice and spinach/green coffee curry mix.
 Tasty and with a good texture but I would usually prefer to make my own seitan and choose the spices.
 Useful for a busy festive period though, they’d also work well stuffed in a chapatti with raita.